 \section{Introduction}

 }

 \IEEEPARstart{E}{vent} Extraction (EE) is an important yet challenging task in information extraction research.
-As a particular form of information, an event refers to a specific occurrence of something that happens in a certain time and a certain place involving one or more participants, which can frequently be described as a change of state \footnote{ACE (Automatic Content Extraction) English Annotation Guidelines for Events, Linguistic Data Consortium, Philadelphia, PA, USA, 2005.}.
-Event extraction task aims at extracting such event information from unstructured plain texts into structured form, which mostly describes “who, when, where, what, why” and “how” of real-world events happened.
-In terms of application, the task facilitates people to retrieval event information and analysis on people’s behaviors, arousing information retrieval \cite{DBLP:conf/sigir/0001ZZYY21, DBLP:conf/sigir/KuhnleABSRZ21}, recommendation \cite{7966033,10.1145/2983323.2983879}, intelligent question answer \cite{DBLP:conf/acl/Boyd-GraberB20, DBLP:conf/acl/CaoTBB20}, knowledge graph construction \cite{8970862, DBLP:conf/aaai/BosselutBC21}, and other applications \cite{su2021comprehensive,ijcai2020-693,ma2021comprehensive}.
+As a particular form of information, an event refers to a specific occurrence of something that happens in a certain time and a certain place involving one or more participants, which can usually be described as a change of state~\cite{DBLP:conf/lrec/DoddingtonMPRSW04}.
+The event extraction task aims at extracting such event information from unstructured plain texts into a structured form, which mostly describes “who, when, where, what, why” and “how” of real-world events that happened.
+In terms of application, the task facilitates people to retrieve event information and analyze people’s behaviors, arousing information retrieval \cite{DBLP:conf/sigir/0001ZZYY21, DBLP:conf/sigir/KuhnleABSRZ21}, recommendation \cite{7966033,10.1145/2983323.2983879}, intelligent question answering \cite{DBLP:conf/acl/Boyd-GraberB20, DBLP:conf/acl/CaoTBB20}, knowledge graph construction \cite{8970862, DBLP:conf/aaai/BosselutBC21}, and other event-related applications \cite{su2021comprehensive,ijcai2020-693,ma2021comprehensive}.